omerwase/SDC-Traffic-Sign-Classifier/README.md

 #### 2. Exploratory Visualization

-Below is an example image from the dataset corresponding to a **No Passing** sign (label 9)
+Below is an example image from the dataset corresponding to a **No Passing** sign (label 9):
 ![alt text][image1]

-The historgram below shows the number of images for each class in the training dataset
+The historgram below shows the number of images for each class in the training dataset:
 ![alt text][image2]

 There is a large discrepancy between certian classes.
 For example label 0 has 180 examples (lowest) and label 2 has 2010 (highest).
 One possible enhancement to the training data would be to gather more images of traffic signs with few examples. **Note:** additional data was not generated for this project.
 Validation accuracy of **99.5%** and test accuracy of **97.9%** was achieved using only the dataset pictured above.